ryankohl/seabass/readme.markdown

 - 	target: either a URI string for a Sparql Endpoint or an RDF model

 stash [ model target ]
+====

 Writes the contents of a model to the file specified by the target string.
 The resulting file is encoded in n-triples.
 Only RDF facts are written (i.e. not rules).
 Returns the path name of the written file.

 - model: an RDF model previously constructed (via build or pull)
-- target: a string for a relative or absolute pathnames for the file to write to
+- target: a string for a relative or absolute pathname for the file to write to

+add [ model addition ]
+====

+Adds the triples from the addition to the model.
+This is similar to (build model addition), but pile has no return value - all the work is in side-effects.
+The arguments are:

+- model: an RDF model to be added to
+- addition: an RDF model whose triples will be read from

 Usage
 ----